Where to buy a PS5 in the UK and US today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 stock – live: Game, Argos, Very and BT restocks available now – how to buy a console
+PS5 stock – live: PS Direct, Very and Argos restocks available now, here’s how to get one

 Here’s the latest PlayStation restock news from John Lewis, Currys, Amazon and more

-Update 22 July: The PS5 is still in stock at Game, Very and the BT Shop.
+Update 22 July: The PS5 is in stock at PlayStation Direct, Game, Very and the BT Shop.
 The digital edition console is in stock at some branches of Argos, with disc edition bundles available too.
 It could restock at Smyths Toys soon.
 Read on for more information.

 Since its launch in 2020, the PlayStation 5 has been ridiculously difficult to get a hold of.
 Supply chain issues stemming from the coronavirus pandemic have brought the production of Sony’s latest games console to a near-standstill.